Independent African news, markets, culture and politics.

 Kevin Federline Celebrates 40th Birthday At Crazy Horse III Gentlemens Club In Las Vegas - Source: Getty

-Federline expressed concern for his sons’ well-being, stating that he has not spoken directly to Spears “in years” but hears about her through their sons.
-He acknowledged being “terrified” that one day his sons might have to deal with the unimaginable and wishes that their mother would seek help.
+Federline expressed concern for his sons, noting that he has not spoken directly to Spears “in years” and learns about her through their children.
+He admitted being “terrified” that his sons might one day have to confront unimaginable challenges and wishes their mother would seek help.
+The release of *You Thought You Knew* follows a long career marked by public scrutiny and family‑centered narratives.
+Despite attention to his financial history and Spears’ child‑support payments, Federline maintains that the memoir is a personal account written for his children and close friends, not a money‑making project.

 Scroll to Top